Ze-yane/PLP-Python-List-/README.md

 # PLP-Python-List-
-Creating a list with Python
+Creating a list with Python 🐍

 This project demonstrates basic Python list operations including appending, inserting, extending, removing, sorting, and finding the index of a specific element.

+Description📝

+The script perform the following tasks.

 1.Create an empty list called my_list.